 Highlights of the Markha Valley trek:

-It is one of the favorite treks of the westerners.
+- It is one of the favourite treks of the westerners.

 Day 1 - Arrive at Leh